arsscriptum/bluedriver.crash-report/README.md

-# BludDriver Diagnostics Tool - Crash Report Information
+# BlueDriver Diagnostics Tool - Crash Report Information

 This repository was created to share some files with the BlueDriver support team regarding some issues Im getting with the application and the tool.